thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 Note, however, that the use of MAC authentication is NOT RECOMMENDED due to the associated infrastructure costs for key management and protocol complexities.

-Additionally, a PSA attester MUST NOT send attestation evidence to an unauthenticated challenger.
+A PSA attester MUST NOT provide attestation evidence to an unauthenticated challenger.
 Failing to do so may may allow an attacker to interpose between the attester and a verifier, tricking the verifier into believing the attacker is the legitimate attester.

 Attestation tokens contain information that may be unique to a device and